nbparker/nrm-eth-client/README.md

 How to:

-- Replace `GenericUpdate` protobuf in the proto file with resource of choice (do not rename)
+- Replace `ResourceUpdate` protobuf in the proto file with resource of choice (do not rename)
 - Generate new protos and replace existing in [proto folder](proto/nrm) for both client AND server

 ## Usage